-- 1) Total Activity Hours is defined as the sum of all hours of activity reported by the troopers when entering their activity into the Tennessee Integrated Traffic Analysis Network (TITAN). - 2) Total CV Activity Hours is defined as the sum of all hours designated as commercial vehicle activity by the troopers when entering their activity into the TITAN Trooper Activity System. - 3) Grant Overtime Activity Hours is defined as the sum of all hours designated as grant funded activity by the troopers when entering their activity into the TITAN Trooper Activity System. - 4) Grant Overtime CV Hours is defined as the sum of all hours designated as grant funded commercial vehicle activity by the Troopers when entering their activity into the TITAN trooper activity system. - MCSAP Payable CV Hours is defined as the total amount of hours to be counted toward Commercial Vehicle activity which is submitted for reimbursement.
+1) Total Activity Hours is defined as the sum of all hours of activity reported by the troopers when entering their activity into the Tennessee Integrated Traffic Analysis Network (TITAN).

+2) Total CV Activity Hours is defined as the sum of all hours designated as commercial vehicle activity by the troopers when entering their activity into the TITAN Trooper Activity System.

+3) Grant Overtime Activity Hours is defined as the sum of all hours designated as grant funded activity by the troopers when entering their activity into the TITAN Trooper Activity System.

+4) Grant Overtime CV Hours is defined as the sum of all hours designated as grant funded commercial vehicle activity by the Troopers when entering their activity into the TITAN trooper activity system.

+5) MCSAP Payable CV Hours is defined as the total amount of hours to be counted toward Commercial Vehicle activity which is submitted for reimbursement.

-There are also 7 full time MCSAP employees.
-The other individual positions are support staff that work a percentage of time on MCSAP grant components for FMCSA.
+There are 23 Commissioned and non commissioned employees with an additional commissioned employee planned that work full time or part time in the CVE Administrative office.
+All positions work a percentage of time on MCSAP grant components for FMCSA.